r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ## INTRO
-                                 'writting a linux post module from scratch' Metasploit modules are writting in ruby.
-Even if you don’t know alot about ruby, you should still be able to write a metasploit linux post module based on this tutorial!
+                                 'writing a linux post module from scratch' Metasploit modules are written in ruby.
+Even if you don’t know a lot about ruby, you should still be able to write a metasploit linux post module based on this tutorial!

 <br /><br />

 ## MODULE OBJECTIVES
                 Module name: linux_hostrecon.rb
-                Affected systems: Linux (Unix)
+                Afected systems: Linux (Unix)
                 Arch: x84 bits | x64 bits

                 Module objectives: Gather system information after succcessfully exploitation.
-                Adicionally we are going to use a special MSF API call 'exec_com()' to be able to execute bash commands remotelly in target sys, display outputs and store to logfile.
+                Addicionally we are going to use a special MSF API call 'cmd_exec()' to be able to execute bash commands remotelly in target sys, display outputs and store to logfile.